onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

  \* if *start* is *world*, the first entity *e* with *e.fieldmatch\_ is returned
   \* otherwise, the entity \_e\_ \*\*after\*\* \_start\_ in the entity order with \_e.fieldmatch* is returned
  \* if no such entity exists, *world* is returned
-It can be used to enumerate all entities of a given type, for example *“info\_player\_deathmatch”*: entity e;
+It can be used to enumerate all entities of a given type, for example *"info\_player\_deathmatch"*: entity e;
  for); )
- print, “”);
+ print, "");
 There are many other functions that can be used in find loops, for example *findfloat*, *findflags*, *findentity*.
 Note that the function *findradius* is misnamed and is not used as part of a find loop, but instead sets up a linked list of the entities found. h2.
 Linked lists
 An alternate way to loop through a set of entities is a linked list.
-I assume you are already familiar with the concept, so I’ll skip information about how to manage them.
+I assume you are already familiar with the concept, so I'll skip information about how to manage them.
 It is however noteworthy that some built-in functions create such linked lists using the *entity* field *chain* as list pointer.
 Some of these functions are the aforementioned *findradius*, and *findchain*, *findchainfloat*, *findchainflags* and *findchainentity*.
 A loop like the following could be used with these: entity e;
  for; e; e = e.chain)
- print, “”);
+ print, "");
 The main advantage of linked lists however is that you can keep them in memory by using other fields than *chain* for storing their pointers.
 That way you can avoid having to search all entities over and over again when you commonly need to work with the same type of entities. h2.
 Error handling
 Error handling is virtually non-existent in QuakeC code.
 There is no way to throw and handle exceptions.